The Ultimate Guide to Padel Betting

 - They enter multiple tournaments in a row

-- They dominate FIP tournaments and convert points upward
+- They dominate FIP tournaments & convert points upward

 Players drop when: